stounfo/dotfiles/README.md

 11. Install your dotfiles.
 12. Log in to all email accounts.
 13. Swap Caps Lock with Control and remap Control to Escape.
+14. Turn off brightness.
-14. Change Command + Space from Spotlight to Raycast and set Option + Space for Spotlight.
+15. Change Command + Space from Spotlight to Raycast and set Option + Space for Spotlight.
-15. Add favorite folders to Finder.
+16. Add favorite folders to Finder.
-16. Change the tab layout to compact in Safari.
+17. Change the tab layout to compact in Safari.
-17. Set up widgets in the Notification Center (use layout from your iPhone).
+18. Set up widgets in the Notification Center (use layout from your iPhone).
-18. Run sudo spctl --global-disable to allow apps from anywhere in Security preferences.
+19. Run sudo spctl --global-disable to allow apps from anywhere in Security preferences.
+20. Return the .ssh directory and .zsh_history file to their places.
+21. Change the wallpaper.